-You’ll need to complete a brief form including your child’s birth name, where and when they were born and send it to us.
+You’ll need to complete a brief form, including your child’s birth name, and where and when they were born, and send it to us.
 If you don't have all the information, write down what you know.

-Call us to request a Section 8 application form.
-We’ll get our adoption services closest to where you live to send this to you.
+Call us on 0508 326 459 (free phone) to request a Section 8 application form.
+We’ll get our Adoption Service team closest to where you live to send this to you.

 Once we receive the form we’ll check any records we have and get in touch.

-If you are a birth father, we will need to confirm that you are named on your birth child’s original birth registration or on Oranga Tamariki’s adoption records.
+If you are a birth father, we will need to confirm that you are named on your birth child’s original birth registration or on the adoption records held by Oranga Tamariki.

 Restrictions on releasing information

 If your birth child has placed a veto, we are unable to approach them.
 However, we will check to see if they have left a letter of explanation for you.

 If your birth child is younger than 20, you may not be able to get information about them.
 If this is the case, we'll talk you through what this means.

 If there’s no veto, we’ll do what we can to locate and contact your birth child, and ask if they wish their name and address to be given to you.